Wed Aug 27, 2003

 Be careful what you say in elevators.
 I find this rule applies in life generally.

 I’m not a cynic, though.
 If you do happen to luck in to a substantive conversation with someone—hey, that’s great!
 Talking about ideas with people who care about them.
 This is why you came to grad school and is what you were practising all that time in those grad seminars you were required to take.
 You already know what to do.
-And look, even if you’re cynical (I don’t blame you, being on the market sucks), remember that Anatol Rapoport, Pierre Bourdieu, and Erving Goffman all agree that in a situation like this the simplest strategy is the best one: just do your thing, and act like that’s what’s obviously supposed to be happening.
+And look, even if you’re cynical (I don’t blame you, being on the market sucks), remember that in a rare moment of theoretical convergence, Anatol Rapoport, Pierre Bourdieu, and Erving Goffman all agree that in a situation like this the simplest strategy is also the best one: just do your thing and act like that’s what’s obviously supposed to be happening.

 That’s it.
 There’s no additional magic.
 Again, remember your sociology.
 There’s the interaction order and there’s the institutional order.
 Within the interaction order, more or less everyone’s awkward and busy and following scripts.
 (That’s why you can have one of your own; see above.)
 So don’t expect too much, don’t be a jerk to people, and don’t worry about assholes.
 Meanwhile, the real sources of career or job market stress exist within the institutional order.
 They will not be significantly adjusted one way or the other by brief, standardized interactions at the book exhibit or coffee line, assuming you don’t throw up on the President of the Association in the Hilton Lobby.

 - By which of course I mean “famous”.
 Academic fame is the sort of fame where people have to be told that you’re well known, which rather defeats the point. [return]